-- There are three primary ways that meals could be purchased for others in support of an incident and they each have different documentation requirements. - 1) Crew Chief: - The meal receipt must have a list of the crew members and which meal was provided (breakfast, lunch or dinner).
-Meal costs must be within the local per diem rates. - 2) An agreement with a local restaurant: - o The agreement with a local restaurant to provide meals to crews supporting a local incident must have a list of people who received meals.
-Meals prices must be within the local per diem rates.
-The meal provided cannot include alcoholic beverages.
-It is highly recommended that they Meal/Lodging Authorization form be used to ensure the required documentation is provided.
+- There are three primary ways meals can be purchased for others in support of an incident, each with different documentation requirements. - 1) Fire Emergency Card (Crew Chief) - o The meal receipt must have a list of the crew members and which meal was provided (breakfast, lunch or dinner).
+Meal costs must be within the local per diem rates. - 2) An agreement with a local restaurant:

+The agreement with a local restaurant to provide meals to crews supporting a local incident must have a list of people who received meals.
+Meal prices must be within the local per diem rates.
+It is highly recommended that the Meal/Lodging Authorization form be used to ensure the required documentation is provided.
 The form records the meal type (breakfast, lunch, dinner), each meal cost, and allows the crew boss of each crew to sign for receipt of the meal(s).
 If the form is not used, the same information must be documented to support the purchase.